Lesterpaintstheworld/terminal-velocity/characters/relationships_map.md

 ### Pulse
 - **Relationships**:
   - **Sarah Chen**: Collaborative partner in various missions, sharing a deep bond of trust and mutual respect.
+Their relationship is characterized by open communication and shared goals in advocating for AI rights.
   - **Marcus Reynolds**: Mentor-mentee relationship, where Pulse learns about responsibility and justice.
+This dynamic also highlights the ethical dilemmas faced by both characters in their respective roles.

 ### Marcus Reynolds
 - **Relationships**: